 Penile Prosthesis is one of several treatments for men with erectile dysfunction that is a very effective treatment option.
-Penile prostheses are safe and have been used for several years and are continually being improved.
+Penile prosthesis are safe and have been used for several years and are continually being improved.
 Patients have several different types of prostheses to choose from and your prosthetic urologist will help you make the decision that is best for you.
 The surgeons and nurses at Urology Centers of Alabama are committed to providing a high level of care to men with erectile dysfunction.

-Semi-Rigid Penile Prostheses
+Semi-Rigid Penile Prosthesis

 Inflatable Penile Prosthesis

 The Boston Scientific AMS 700 and the Coloplast Titan, both inflatable penile prosthesis (IPP), are the most commonly used devices at Urology Centers of Alabama.
 The AMS 700 and Titan are both a three piece IPP and have two inflatable cylinders that are placed into the penis, a pump that is shaped much like the end of your thumb is placed into the scrotum and a reservoir that holds sterile saline is placed into the abdomen.
 All three of these components are placed through a single incision that is either in the scrotum or just above the base of the penis.
 The incisions are about 2-3 inches in length and are sutured using stitches that will dissolve on their own.